“Where you off to, Jade?” He looked past me kind of shy-like.

 “Jade, I’m just gonna drop you off a little ways from the store.
 Don’t want no static from the Taylors or with your pa.
 I’m not doin’ you no disrespect.
 I’ve had a fine evening with you, Jade.
 Just don’t want no worries.”

 I knew the concern was genuine.
 I knew we were treading on dangerous ground, but I welcomed the opportunity no matter what.
 I felt alive and more normal again.
-We got out of the car, and I could see the porch light of the store glowing down the way.
+We got out of the car, and I could see the store’s porch light glowing down the way.

 “Dear God, it’s me again, Jade.
 Thank you for making Dillon’s lips so soft, and please help me to disappear.
 I still don’t like the Earth you created and I’m sorry for that.”